Desert Reclamation Solar+Agriculture 50ha - 500kW PV Smart Monitoring

 Key Features

-• Covers 50 hectares with 20 field sensors and 10-minute data acquisition
+• Covers 50 hectares with 20 integrated field sensors and 10-minute data intervals

-• Supports up to 50% water reduction and 15-25% yield improvement in precision-irrigation use cases
+• Supports up to 50% water reduction and 15-25% yield improvement in optimized deployments

-Desert Reclamation Solar+Agriculture 50ha is a professional smart-agriculture EPC system for 50 hectares, combining 500 kW solar PV, 20 field sensors, 4G connectivity, professional weather monitoring, comprehensive multi-depth soil sensing, water-quality monitoring, cloud analytics, and drip irrigation control.
-Designed for desert reclamation projects, it delivers 10-minute data, automated irrigation decisions, and utility-independent operation with EPC turnkey pricing of USD 2,700-3,500.
+Desert Reclamation Solar+Agriculture 50ha is a professional smart-agriculture IoT system for 50 hectares, combining a 500 kW solar PV power backbone, 20 field sensors, professional weather monitoring, comprehensive multi-depth soil analytics, and water-quality supervision over 4G connectivity.
+Designed for desert reclamation projects, it supports 10-minute data acquisition, drip irrigation automation, REST API integration, and professional cloud analytics to reduce water use by up to 50% while i

 Description